 Consumer Guide to Costa Rica Bariatric Surgery

-According to the Joint Commission International, the primary goal behind the organization is to improve upon the quality, safety, and the efficiency of health care.
+According to the Joint Commission International, the primary goal behind the organization is to improve the quality, safety, and efficiency of health care.
 Ultimately, this means that healthcare provided abroad can be just as safe if not safer than healthcare provided in the United States as long as you choose facilities and providers that are backed by the JCI — weight loss surgery or bariatric surgery is no exception.

 Is Costa Rica Bariatric Surgery Safe?